with-labs/popspace/README.md

 The following environment variables are required to run PopSpace in a Docker container or running locally:

 ```
-# a Postgres connection string for an external database
-DATABASE_URL=

 # if you use LiveKit, define the following vars
 REACT_APP_LIVEKIT_ENDPOINT=https://your-livekit-instance.com
 LIVEKIT_API_KEY=<your livekit server key>